sjohny/registration-service/README.md

 # RegistrationService
 ## Overview
-RegistrationService is a Spring Boot-based RESTful API that manages a simple registration system.
+RegistrationService is a RESTful API that manages a simple registration system.
 It allows users to save and retrieve Person details.
 It supports features like getting the oldest child of a person and handling persons with optional spouse names.

 The key features of RegistrationService include:
 * Saving a Person object in the system.